 - Add the water to the mixture and using a cold knife stir until the dough binds together, add more cold water a teaspoon at a time if the mixture is too dry,

-- Wrap the dough in Saran wrap/Clingfilm and chill for a minimum of 15 minutes, up to 30 minutes.
+- Wrap the dough in plastic wrap and chill for a minimum of 15 minutes, up to 30 minutes.

 - Note: The dough can also be made in a food processor by mixing the flour, butter and salt in the bowl of the processor on a pulse setting.
 When the mixture resembles breadcrumbs, add the water, slowly, through the funnel until the dough comes together in a ball.
 Wrap in plastic wrap and chill as above.